 Two steps down from the parking area, we installed a new redwood deck, large enough for several guests.
 The deck includes large planter boxes for decorative plants as well as strategic lighting.
 Step lights and path lights and uprights give the area a soft glow.

-After: New redwood deck with large planter boxes, step lights, path lights and uprights
+New redwood deck with large planter boxes, step lights, path lights and uprights

 The planter boxes are made of new redwood combined with reclaimed cedar from the site.
 The two colors really helped pull the shifting gray of the pavers together with the red of the deck.